-In this post, I’ll share what to expect during your first visit to Tourmaline Surf Spot.
+In this post, I’ll share what to expect during your first visit to Tourmaline Surf Park.
 Prepare to learn how to find Tourmaline, what the wave is like, and which board to pack.

 Prepare for your complete tour around Tourmaline surfing beach!

 In this section, I’ll tell you how to get to Tourmaline surfing beach.
 In addition, I’ll cover parking.

 To begin, I would consider Tourmaline to be part of Pacific Beach.
 It’s basically nestled on the edge of North Pacific Beach and La Jolla/Bird Rock.
 As such, it’s a bit of a drive from the highway unless you live in either Pacific Beach or La Jolla.
 To get here, punch 601 Tourmaline St, San Diego, CA 92109 into your smart phone.

 Upon arrival, you’ll see a large red sign for Casas by the Sea resting atop a hill leading down to the beach.

 Pull into the street to find an expansive parking lot with restrooms and showers at the bottom.
 Fortunately, this lot is large so unless it’s a really busy day – you have a good shot at nabbing a parking spot.
 If not, simply turn around up the hill to find a spot on the street in the surrounding neighborhoods across from La Jolla Boulevard.

 Once you have parked, simply walk to the ocean to begin surfing Tourmaline Beach!